Bad Dreams (Fringe): Reviews

 Noel Murray from The A.V.
 Club graded the episode with an A-; he praised the "fine job" of director/writer Akiva Goldsman, and thought the climax was "extraordinarily well-shot and performed".
-IGN's Ramsey Isler rated the episode 9.2/10, writing that it "is a classic example of a story you have to be patient with.
+IGNs Ramsey Isler rated the episode 9.2/10, writing that it "is a classic example of a story you have to be patient with.
 This was an episode with a compelling, shocking start that kept us hooked well enough to deal with some slow points in the rest of the first half-hour.
 But we were rewarded for our patience with one heck of a climax and epilogue.
 This was well-executed TV".
 Andrew Hanson from the Los Angeles Times thought that while the first half wasn't very exciting, the second half had "plenty to keep up interest" as more was revealed about Olivia and Walter's backgrounds.

-Rhee Dee of Pinkraygun.com liked the scenes depicting Olivia and Broyles' relationship, as well as the revelations behind the experimentation on a young Olivia, and thought the Fox promos made the episode look much lamer than it actually was. io9's Annalee Newitz loved the "great, creepy" opening scene, the arc concerning Walter's past experimentation on children, and the "well-played, funny and strange" scene when "Olivia" goes to the strip club.
-Though a bit disappointed with the "conspiracy" story, Sfscope.coms Sarah Stegall nevertheless called the episode "well-crafted," enjoyed the Peter-Olivia moments, praised Torv's performance, and said Akiva Goldsman "gave us an episode built like a slow fuse: tightly wound, coiling out of sight, and finishing big.
+Rhee Dee of Pinkraygun.com liked the scenes depicting Olivia and Broyles' relationship, as well as the revelations behind the experimentation on a young Olivia, and thought the Fox promos made the episode look much lamer than it actually was. io9s Annalee Newitz loved the "great, creepy" opening scene, the arc concerning Walter's past experimentation on children, and the "well-played, funny and strange" scene when "Olivia" goes to the strip club.
+Though a bit disappointed with the "conspiracy" story, SFScope's Sarah Stegall nevertheless called the episode "well-crafted," enjoyed the Peter-Olivia moments, praised Torv's performance, and said Akiva Goldsman "gave us an episode built like a slow fuse: tightly wound, coiling out of sight, and finishing big.